The Abruzzo Region of Italy

 The two hour drive east from Rome to Santo Stefano di Sessanio passes through multiple tunnels and past dramatically steep mountains that seem to rise from fluidly sloping inclines.
 Sometimes called the “green heart of the Mediterranean” Abruzzo’s rugged landscape is home to stalwart people who have lived off the land for centuries.
 Located at 4,100 feet, the stone hill town of Santo Stefano di Sessanio appears on arrival to be almost abandoned.

 And it nearly was, until about 2004 when an Italian-Swede, Daniele Kihlgren, discovered the 12th century hill town on a motorbike trip through the Apennines.
-With a focus on restoration and preservation, Kihlgren subsequently acquired nearly a third of the houses scattered throughout the burgh, thus establishing a boutique hotel, Sextantio Albergo Diffuso where hotel guests live among local residents.
+With a focus on restoration and preservation, Kihlgren subsequently acquired nearly a third of the houses scattered throughout the burgh, thus establishing a boutique hotel, Sextantio Albergo Diffuso where hotel guests live among local residents in rooms that combine the rustic and elegant.
 Every room in the award-winning hotel retains a medieval presence and emanates a sense of its original inhabitants.
 In 2007 Santo Stefano was honored with a Europa Nostra Award as a Laureate of the 2007 European Union Prize for Cultural Heritage for its Conservation of Cultural Landscapes.
 TripAdvisor awarded Sextantio Albergo Diffuso a 2012 Certificate of Excellence.

 Sextantio Albergo Diffuso

 LUXURIATE for six nights in a private and comfortable room, its restoration visibly guided by Kihlgren’s deep-felt appreciation for Abruzzo’s history.
-You will sleep in a mattress filled with the wool of local sheep and enjoy hand-made linen sheets and blankets woven locally on an ancient loom.
+You will sleep in a mattress filled with the wool of local sheep and enjoy hand-loomed linen sheets and blankets woven locally on an ancient loom.
 Warmth comes from wood-burning fireplaces or radiant heat set under stone floors.
-Modern Italian design is honored by Phillipe Starck-appointed bathroom fixtures.
+Modern Italian design is honored by Philippe Starck-appointed bathroom fixtures set in elegant juxtaposition to rustic antique furnishings.
 Candles will light your way.

 La Cucina Abruzzese